dwyl/calendar/BUILDIT.md

 to mark the blue dot in the calendar to the day the person has chosen.
-Finally, we are now pushing an event to the liveview to be handled within the `onClickCalendarDay(date)` function.
+Finally, we are now pushing an event to the LiveView to be handled within the `onClickCalendarDay(date)` function.

 If you want to see all the changes made,